pyxelr/pawelcislo.com/src/content/docs/posts/2019-06-02-perplexing-ethics-of-ai.md

 Microsoft decided to perform a small experiment on releasing a chatbot, which would interact with humans in the online world, precisely speaking, on Twitter.
 It was programmed in a way to learn how to communicate based on the messages it received from anyone.

 Theoretically, it was doing what it was supposed to do.
 Learning and maintaining conversation based on the data submitted by Twitter users.
-Nonetheless, it took <24 hours to turn the bot from "Hi, how are you?" into a full "nazi mode"\[ref\]Vincent, J. (2016) ‘Twitter Taught Microsoft’s AI Chatbot to Be a Racist Asshole in Less than a Day’. \[24 March 2016\] available from <[https://www.theverge.com/2016/3/24/11297050/tay-microsoft-chatbot-racist](https://www.theverge.com/2016/3/24/11297050/tay-microsoft-chatbot-racist).
+Nonetheless, it took <24 hours to turn the bot from "Hi, how are you?" into a full "nazi mode"[^14].

 What was wrong in this case?
 Why the mighty AI failed in such a situation?
 If you carefully read the beginning of this post, you might have guessed right that it lacked the ethics, which let us human to walk every day on the street, having some sense of understanding, that most of the people are living with the same set of values that prevent them from pulling out a knife and stabbing us in the middle of the day.